When Harry Met Barack: Obama Tells Prince About Life After White House

 "I didn't use to experience traffic," Obama says.
 "I used to cause traffic."

-The Transition of Power
+The Transition Of Power

 Leaving the White House after the Inauguration, Obama says his first thought was gratitude for his wife, Michelle.